Attis: History

 An Attis cult began around 1250 BCE in Dindymon (today's Murat Dağı of Gediz, Kütahya, Turkey).
 He was originally a local semi-deity of Phrygia, associated with the great Phrygian trading city of Pessinos, which lay under the lee of Mount Agdistis.
 The mountain was personified as a daemon, whom foreigners associated with the Great Mother Cybele.

 In the late 4th century BCE, a cult of Attis became a feature of the Greek world.
-The story of his origins at Agdistis, as recorded by the traveller Pausanias, have some distinctly non-Greek elements.
+The story of his origins as Agdistis, as recorded by the traveller Pausanias, have some distinctly non-Greek elements.

 Pausanias was told that the daemon Agdistis initially bore both male and female sexual organs.
 The Olympian gods feared Agdistis and conspired to cause Agdistis to accidentally castrate itself, ridding itself of its male organs.
 From the hemorrhage of Agdistis germinated an almond tree.
 When the fruits ripened, Nana, daughter of the river Sangarius, took an almond, put it in her bosom, and later became pregnant with baby Attis, whom she abandoned.

 The infant was tended by a he-goat.
 As Attis grew, his long-haired beauty was godlike, and Agdistis (as Cybele) then fell in love with him.
 But Attis' foster parents sent him to Pessinos to wed the king's daughter.
 According to some versions the king of Pessinos was Midas.

 Just as the marriage-song was being sung, Agdistis/Cybele appeared in her transcendent power, and Attis went mad and castrated himself under a pine.
 When he died as a result of his self-inflicted wounds, violets grew from his blood.
 The king followed suit, prefiguring the self-castrating corybantes who devoted themselves to Cybele.
 The heartbroken Agdistis begged Zeus, the Father God, to preserve Attis so his body would never decay or decompose.

 The geographer Strabo recounted in his Geographica that the mother of the gods at the temple of Cybele in Pessinus was still referred to as Agdistis; Strabo wrote the Geographica in either the late first century BCE or the early first century CE.

 As neighbouring Lydia came to control Phrygia, the cult of Attis was given an additional Lydian context.
 Attis is said to have introduced to Lydia the cult of the Mother Goddess Cybele, incurring the jealousy of Zeus, who sent a wild boar to destroy the Lydian crops.
 Then certain Lydians, with Attis himself, were killed by the boar.
 Pausanias adds, to corroborate this story, that the Gauls who inhabited Pessinos abstained from eating pork.
 This myth element may have been invented solely to explain the unusual dietary laws of the Lydian Gauls.
 In Rome, the eunuch followers of Cybele were called galli.

 Julian describes the orgiastic cult of Cybele and its spread.
 It began in Anatolia and was adopted in Greece, and eventually Republican Rome; the cult of Attis, her reborn eunuch consort, accompanied her.